munagekar/MJRDarkConky/README.md

 Manage News RSS stream by making changes in `news.py`

 Make Forex Widget changes by making changes in `forex.py`

+Make Stocks Widget changes by making changes in `stocks.py`
 Note: I only provide Icon for indian rupee for forex widget.
 I would not be creating any additional icons.
 Anyone interested in creating icons should go ahead and fork this repository.
 Finally select the theme using Conky Manager.